-Every year the Global Education & Skills Forum brings together leading figures from government, business and the education sector, with philanthropists and those at the forefront of the EdTech industry.
-Launched in 2012, the forum is held in Dubai, UAE, and addresses some of the biggest challenges facing education, employment and equity.
+Every year the Global Education & Skills Forum bought together leading figures from government, business and the education sector, with philanthropists and those at the forefront of the EdTech industry.
+Held between 2012-2019, in Dubai, UAE, and addresses some of the biggest challenges facing education, employment and equity.

 Our Challenge Fund supports small, early-stage organisations that have the potential to make a big impact on the education sector.
 In the Middle East we have given grants to groups including Teacher Creativity Center (TCC), which runs the Arab Campaign for the Education of All (ACEA) and Jusoor, which works to give Syrian refugees in Lebanon a good education.

 The culmination of our annual Global Education & Skills Forum is the Global Teacher Prize ceremony, where the Varkey Foundation awards one outstanding teacher a $1 million prize in recognition of their work changing the lives of students and their wider community.
 Teachers from the Middle East and North Africa regularly feature among our finalists, with Palestine-based Hanan al-Hroub taking home the prize in 2016.